Minimum length uncertainty relations in the presence of dark energy: Appendix: Conceptual issues -- is physical?

 Clearly, if $r < \lambda_C$, the `mirror' cannot lie outside the wave packet of the massive particle and the act of `measurement' involves a self-interaction, in which the particle emits a photon and reabsorbs it within a time $\Delta t \simeq r/c$.
 This is {\it inevitable} if $\Delta \lambda \simeq c\Delta t < \lambda_{\rm C}$, since the wave packet of the photon will not have sufficient spatial extension, or have travelled far enough over the time-interval $\Delta t$, to escape to the outside world.
 Thus, for $\Delta \lambda \lesssim \lambda_{\rm C}$ ($\Delta E \gtrsim mc^2$), the would-be emitted photon wave packet is `trapped' within the Compton radius of the particle and the associated photon remains {\it virtual}.

 Strictly, at this point, the conceptual apparatus of canonical quantum mechanics breaks down and we must switch to the Feynman diagram interactions predicted by QFT.
 In this picture, the particle emits (and reabsorbs) a virtual photon of wavelength $\lambda$ over a time-scale $t \simeq \lambda/c$.
-The photon is never made {\it real} as this would require $\lambda \lesssim \lambda_C$ or, equivalently, $E \gtrsim mc^2$, which is above the threshold for pair-producing particles of mass $m$.
+The photon is never made {\it real} as this would give rise to a measureable wavelength $\lambda \lesssim \lambda_C$, or, equivalently, $E \gtrsim mc^2$, which is above the threshold for pair-producing particles of mass $m$.
 Nonetheless, in the canonical QM picture this result may be obtained from Salecker and Wigner's bound by setting $r \simeq \Delta \lambda$ in Eq. (\ref{Wiger-Salecker-1}), giving

 To obtain the equivalent bound in the non-canonical theory, represented by Eq. (\ref{DE-UP-2}), we set